Information

 (Guidance on Budget and Financial Management is available on the intranet under Financial Accountability and Assurance and the Digital Learning Platform.)

-5.4 How confident are you that there is adequate segregation of duties where required and staff with these duties are adequately trained to discharge their responsibilities in that regard and how do you ensure that this is achieved?
+5.4 How confident are you that there is adequate segregation of duties where required and that staff are properly trained in these responsibilities?
+Please detail in the comments section how this is achieved and monitored.

 Confidence levels will be shaped by the strength of policy and procedures applied to activities such as authorising and processing payments and receipts or awarding grants.